ali14252004/kEy/README.md

 ### Creating a Project

-To create a new project in the Gem System, follow these steps:
+To create a new Training session with a coach in the Gem System, follow these steps:

 1. **Open the Gem System application.**
 2. **Click on "Create New Project."**